Selective Laser Trabeculoplasty Outcomes in Northern Ghana

 Introduction

-Glaucoma, as a group of chronic ocular diseases characterized by progressive optic nerve damage, is a major public health concern worldwide, including in Ghana.
+Glaucoma, as a group of chronic ocular diseases characterized by progressive optic nerve damage and visual field loss.
+The most prevalent is primary open angle glaucoma, which is a significant public health concern worldwide, including in Ghana.
 The principal therapy for primary open angle glaucoma is the lowering of intraocular pressure.
-This is done by medicine, surgery or laser.
+This can be done by medicine, surgery or laser.
 Selective Laser Trabeculoplasty (SLT) has emerged as a minimally invasive and effective treatment option for open angle glaucoma.
 Like its predecessor argon laser trabeculoplasty, SLT targets the trabecular meshwork.
-It uses a large spot size with low energy, which is thought to induce a fraction (about 10%) of the trabecular meshwork to be treated, while the remainder of the tissue is preserved.
-SLT does not result in reduction of the intraocular pressure; it is a risk-free procedure and can be repeated.
+It uses a large spot size with low energy, which purportedly reduces the risk of damage to surrounding tissue.
+YAG it delivers a fraction (about 1%) of the energy.
+Both have similar mechanisms of action but SLT does not result in reduction of the intraocular pressure.

 Inclusion criteria